 The more challenging EW production of two oppositely charged $W$ bosons, $\Wp\Wm jj$ is also observed in the full Run~2 data sample~~\cite{STDM-2022-06} using a pLLH fit to an NN that discriminates between EW and QCD $\Wp\Wm jj$ production.
-The inclusive cross-section is measured with a statistically-dominated precision of 18.5~$\%$ and is in agereement with SM predictions derived with \powhegbox~V2~\cite{Nason_2004,Alioli_2010,Frixione_2007}.
+The inclusive cross-section is measured with a statistically-dominated precision of 18.5~$\%$ and is in agreement with SM predictions derived with \powhegbox~V2~\cite{Nason_2004,Alioli_2010,Frixione_2007}.

-The large size of the ATLAS full Run~2 data sample has also allowed the observation of many other EW $VVjj$ production modes: $ZZjj$~\cite{STDM-2017-19}, which was followed by a measurement of a region with enhanced EW $\ell\ell\ell\ell jj$ production~\cite{STDM-2020-02}; $WZjj$~\cite{STDM-2017-23}; $W\gamma jj$ with leptonic $W$ boson decays~\cite{STDM-2018-31}; $Z\gamma jj$ using the invisible decay $Z\to\nu\bar{\nu}$~\cite{EXOT-2021-17} with additional measurements in the complementary large-$\pt^\gamma$ component~\cite{STDM-2018-59} and in $Z\to \ell\ell$ decays~\cite{STDM-2018-36}.
 Similar matrix elements to EW $WWjj$ production are probed in the photon-induced $WW$ process~\cite{STDM-2017-21} that was also observed and which is discussed in Section~\ref{ggWW}.

+The large size of the ATLAS full Run~2 data sample has also allowed for the first time the observation of EW $VVjj$ production modes with one or two neutral gauge bosons in the final state: $WZjj$~\cite{STDM-2017-23,WZjjRun2};$ZZjj$~\cite{STDM-2017-19}, which was followed by a measurement of a region with enhanced EW $\ell\ell\ell\ell jj$ production~\cite{STDM-2020-02}; $W\gamma jj$ with leptonic $W$ boson decays~\cite{STDM-2018-31}; $Z\gamma jj$ using the invisible decay $Z\to\nu\bar{\nu}$~\cite{EXOT-2021-17} with additional measurements in the complementary large-$\pt^\gamma$ component~\cite{STDM-2018-59} and in $Z\to \ell\ell$ decays~\cite{STDM-2018-36}.
+These channels are discussed in more detail in the following.